-Watch the Video – A creative macro photography lighting tutorial with pocket watches
+Watch on YouTube – A creative macro photography lighting tutorial with pocket watches

 If you have been to see us at The Photography Show in Birmingham, you might recognise this subject.
 It’s one of our favourites for showing off what you can do with some creativity and the right lighting.
 Lighting is exactly what we will be talking about today in this macro photography lighting tutorial